besco/bootstrap/README.md

 # Options:

 ## --prepareImage
 Prepare image for PXE (use with --isourl or with --isofile).
 Use this option when necessary create a copy of the ISO image on hard disk to install Centos over the network.
-This option will copy the files to the ISO image in /tftpboot/centos<br>
+This option will copy the files from the ISO image to /tftpboot/centos<br>
 The following two options point out where to get the ISO image:<br>

 ##  --isourl <url>